gdimit07/notejam/README.rst

 All Kubernetes resources needed to deploy the application on with a simple pod, exposed by a nodeport service are placed under (https://github.com/gdimit07/notejam/tree/master/notejam-k8s-resources).

 The Helm chart of this application is placed on https://github.com/gdimit07/helm-charts.git .
 Installing this chart on your cluster, creates a deployment of this application and it is exposed by a nodeport service.
+For the deployment, a horizontal pod autoscaler is configured as well.